csswizardry/harry.is/_posts/2025-01-23-lap-cheong-fried-rice.md

 </figure>

-Now, and you can barely see it in the photo above (it was difficult to take photos while cooking a fried rice), it’s time to introduce your egg.
+Now, and you can barely see it in the photo above (it was difficult to take photos while cooking a fried rice), it’s time to introduce your **egg**.
 As before, keep things moving—toss the pan to ensure the egg cooks the rest of the way through and gets evenly distributed among the rice.

 <figure>
   <img src="/img/content/2025/01/lap-cheong-onion.jpg" alt="Spring onion greens added to colour and garnish lap cheong fried rice." width="960" height="1280" loading="lazy">
 </figure>

 We’re 90% there!
-For your final move, kill the heat (or remove the pan) and add in the greens of the onions.
+For your final move, kill the heat (or remove the pan) and add in the **greens** of the onions.
 Toss to distribute and adjust for seasoning one final time.
 That whole process should have only taken a few minutes!

-Dish the rice into a warmed bowl and drizzle with a small amount of sesame oil to taste.
+Dish the rice into a warmed bowl and drizzle with a small amount of **sesame oil** to taste.
 This will add a subtle but unmistakable finish that should not be overlooked!

 <figure>
   <img src="/img/content/2025/01/lap-cheong-aerial.jpg" alt="Aerial view of a bowl of lap cheong fried rice, garnished with spring onions and scrambled eggs." width="720" height="720" loading="lazy">